alexliberzonlab/old_website/people/lon.md

 1. Structures & Computational Mechanics
 2. Aeronautics & Space

-My capstone project, under the direct supervision of Prof. Alex Liberzon, and with the kind assistance of the faculty engineer, Mr. Eli Kronish, is to build and test a prototype of the University Patent-Pending "Flexible-Blade Viscometer" at the Turbulence Structure Laboratory.
+My capstone project, under the direct supervision of Prof. Alex Liberzon, and with the kind assistance of the faculty engineer, Mr. Eli Kronish, is to build and test a prototype of the University Patent-Pending "Flexible-Blade Viscometer" at the Alex Liberzon Laboratory.
 This project is my final achievement for my Bachelor's degree.

 ### Flexible blade viscometer (patent-pending technology)